RetroStack/TRS-80-Model-I-Parts/Main_Enclosure/README.md

 ![Model 1 Mini](Images/Mini_Back.png)
 ![Model 1 Mini](Images/Mini_Bottom.png)

-Here a quick comparison of sizes of all three cases mentioned here:
+Here is a quick comparison of the sizes of all three cases mentioned on this page:

 ![Size Comparison](Images/Comparison.png)